180 Days From May 6 2024

 What if I need to calculate 180 business days instead of calendar days?

 Business day calculations exclude weekends and potentially holidays.
-And 180 business days from May 6, 2024 would fall much later than November 2, 2024, likely sometime in early 2025.
+On top of that, 180 business days from May 6, 2024 would fall much later than November 2, 2024, likely sometime in early 2025.
 Business day calculations require additional information about which days are considered non-working days.

 Conclusion